This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

-Like all lead paints this is extremely toxic.
+Like all lead paints, Lead Tin Yellow is extremely toxic.

 Lead Tin Yellow Type I has a somewhat heavy physical weight, and it’s mellow in the way that it mixes.
 In terms of color behavior, the lead yellows are more mild than most synthetics, most cadmiums, and have a semi-transparency to them.
 However they are poisonous and expensive.